warmana/cloudant-docs-fork/source/includes/guides/_backup-guide-using-replication.md

 }
 ```

-To restore Tuesday's database,
-you first replicate from `backup-tuesday` and then from `backup-monday`.

-You could restore in chronological sequence,
-but by using the reverse order,
-documents updated on Tuesday only need to be written to the target database once;
+If you want to restore Tuesday's state instead, replicate from `backup-tuesday` and then from `backup-monday`.
+If you use this order, documents updated on Tuesday will only need to be written to the target database once.
-older versions of the document stored in the Monday database are ignored.

 <div> </div>

+### Using the Dashboard

+You can review the status and history of backups using the Dashboard.

+  - View the status of the last backup, including date and time.
+  - View the history of all backup replications that have run for a specific backup operation.
+  - View a list of backup document versions by date and time.
+  - View a current document and diff of any backed up version.
+  - Restore document to backed up version.

+Cloudant Support can help you with restores, status, and problems with backups.

+  - Restore an entire database or a specific document from backup.
+  - Ask about the status of a backup.
+  - Log issues with backups.
+  - Cleanup backup checkpoints that have rolled up and combined with a higher-level checkpoint.

 ### Best practices

-While the previous information outlines the basic backup process,
-each application needs its own requirements and strategies for backups.
+While the previous information outlines the basic backup process, each application needs its own requirements and strategies for backups.
 Here are a few best practices you might want to keep in mind.

 #### Scheduling backups

 Replication jobs can significantly increase the load on a cluster.
-If you are backing up several databases,
-it is best to stagger the replication jobs for different times,
-or to a time when the cluster is less busy.
+If you are backing up several databases, it is best to stagger the replication jobs for different times or to a time when the cluster is less busy.

 ##### Changing the IO priority of a backup